Member Log In

 I currently take an extended release form of methylphenidate and an antidepressant.
 I tried many different combos but came to this one in my late 20s and have stuck with it.
 I was able to go without medicine during both of my pregnancies but got back on medicine around 3 or 4 months postpartum.
 I believe that whether to medicate or not is a decision that should be made with a psychiatrist.
 Medicine can be life changing but it doesn't work for everyone.
 For me, it's a night and day difference.

 My biggest advice to you if you are deciding whether or not to take medicine for yourself or for your children is that the potential benefits are worth at least having a conversation with a physician.
 Sometimes we make the decision so much bigger than it needs to be and freak ourselves out.
 A consultation doesn't mean you have to try medicine.
 And trying medicine doesn't mean you have to stay on medicine forever.
-In fact, there are even some really cool genetic tests you can take now to see if medicine is an option for you and which ones might help the most.
+In fact, there are even some really cool genetic tests you can take now to see if medicine is an option for you and will tell which ones might help the most.

 I take supplements.